Hopf modules, Frobenius functors and (one-sided) Hopf algebras: Preliminaries

 \begin{proof} By \cite[Proposition 1.5]{Street} we know that $\mathbb{T}$ is Frobenius if and only if the forgetful functor $\cU^{\mathbb{T}}:\cD^{\mathbb{T}}\to\cD$ is Frobenius.
 Denote by $\cF^{\mathbb{T}}:\cD\to\cD^{\mathbb{T}}$ the free algebra functor (which is left adjoint to $\cU^{\mathbb{T}}$) and recall that $\cF^{\mathbb{T}} = \cK\cL$ and that $\cU^{\mathbb{T}}\cK = \cF$.
 The following bijections

-make it clear that $\cU^{\mathbb{T}}$ is left adjoint to $\cF^{\mathbb{T}}$ (\ie $\cU^{\mathbb{T}}$ is Frobenius) if and only if $\cF$ is left adjoint to $\cL$. \begin{invisible} The first bijection of the second line is fully faithfulness of $\K$.
-Now, one direction is clear, for the other one needs that $\K$ is essentially surjective on objects. \end{invisible} Concerning the second assertion of the statement, recall from \cite[Proposition 2.5]{ArdiMeniniPepe} that, in the stated hypotheses, the functor $\cF$ is monadic. \end{proof}
+make it clear that $\cU^{\mathbb{T}}$ is left adjoint to $\cF^{\mathbb{T}}$ (\ie $\cU^{\mathbb{T}}$ is Frobenius) if and only if $\cF$ is left adjoint to $\cL$.
+Concerning the second assertion of the statement, recall from \cite[Proposition 2.5]{ArdiMeniniPepe} that, in the stated hypotheses, the functor $\cF$ is monadic. \end{proof}

-\begin{personal} { Add analogue result with comonadic and right adjoint, in order to have that $\cF$ is both.} \end{personal}

-\begin{invisible}[These are old computations to prove that the monad $\cR\cF$ is Frobenius.
-However this is trivial, as it is isomorphic to the identity functor via the unit.]